sprynmr/sprynmr.github.io/_drafts/reactivecocoa-mvvm-introduction.md

 {% gist sprynmr/adfd5eb3775a225a2011 %}

+You might think that looks too much like a regular "Tweet" data-model object.
+Even when similar, the view-model lets us limit the information exposed to only what we need, and provide additional properties that might be transformed or calculated data specific for this view.

 ### Mom, where do view-models come from?

 So when and where are view-models created?
 Do view controllers create their own view-models?